mkner/robo-pid/docs/about.rst

 A Python PID Controller For Mobile Robotics

-Robo PID is a PID controller designed for Autonomous Mobile Robotics that can handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control.
+**RoboPID** is a PID controller designed for Autonomous Mobile Robotics to handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control.
 The controller implements timestep integration and can be used in discretized time regulators.